SneakBug8/telegram_diarybot/README.md

   - `/publish` - send file to remote FTP server
   - `/load` - download file from remote FTP server

+  - `/timer start` - start timer
+  - `/timer stop` - stop latest timer
+  - `/timer clear` - stop all timers

+  - `/eval [code]` - eval arbitrary JS code.
+Can be used as a simple calculator

   - `/add [name]` - add contact to your networking list
   - `/remove [name]` - remove contact from your networking list